 The examination methods for the courses are selected in line with the courses' contents.
 In most of the courses, multiple examinations are scheduled to promote students study pace.
-The examination methods in the programme include written examinations, practical work in groups or individually, and group or individual reports and presentations.
+The examination methods in the programme include written examinations, practical work, and reports and presentations.
 Free-riding in case of group work is countered by peer review among students, but this procedure has not yet been institutionalised.

-The Bachelor project procedures are listed in the thesis manual.
-All projects are internships at one of the research groups contributing to the programme.
-External internships are in general not allowed for Bachelor projects.
+The Master research projects are internal internships at one of the research groups contributing to the programme or external internships.
 Students are guided by the supervisor.
 PhD students or postdocs may be involved in the day-to-day supervision.
-A go/no-go procedure in the first part of the projects has been implemented, to determine if students may proceed.
-The programme internship coordinator and research group coordinator oversee the process.
+In due time, the go/no-go procedure in the first part of the projects will be implemented, to determine if students may proceed.
+The programme internship coordinator and, in case of internal internships, the research group coordinator oversee the process.
 Draft theses are discussed with the supervisors.
-Bachelor projects are assessed by the project supervisor and the second reader independently, using rubrics scoring forms.
+Master projects are assessed by the project supervisor and the second reader independently, using assessment scoring forms.
 They meet to determine the grade.
-The assessment components are academic attitude, execution of the work, written report and oral presentation.
+External internships are assessed by VU examiners.
+The assessment components include execution of the work, written report and oral presentation.
 To pass, all components have to be at least satisfactory.
-Part of the project is for students to make a poster presentation.
-The deadline for submitting the thesis is strict.
-In case the assessments of the examiners differ more than 1.5 points or in case one of the examiners judges the project to be unsatisfactory, a third examiner is called in and determines the grade.
+In case the assessments of the examiners differ more than 1.5 points or in case one of the examiners judges the project to be unsatisfactory, a third examiner determines the grade.
 All theses are checked for plagiarism.

 Programme management and the Examination Board have taken a number of measures to promote the quality of examinations and assessments.
 The Examination Board appoints examiners, in practice being the course coordinators.
 Draft examinations are peer-reviewed on both formal and material aspects.
 Examination matrices have been adopted.
 The validity of all multiple-choice examinations and of openended question examinations with deviant grade distributions are checked.
-On behalf of the Examination Board, the assessment committee on a regular basis reviews samples of examinations and samples of Bachelor theses.
+On behalf of the Examination Board, the assessment committee on a regular basis reviews samples of examinations and samples of Master theses.